 So, long post very long, Miss Lolly is an incredible little girl and we just adore her (yes, her foster brothers too!).
 She has come a long way.
 Not only is she my first girl-foster, but she's my first foster to have any sort of fear/possible puppy-mill issues.
 So she has especially tugged at my heart in watching her progress.
 She is like a different puggie since she's been here and especially in the last 2 weeks, compared to her arrival.
 Having never experienced a pug with these issues, I expected her progress to be faster, but I know that's ridiculous considering what she must have been through.
 But watching her conquer fears every day is an experience like no other.
 She has now gone down the back porch stairs about 4 times on her own.
 She no longer jumps when her tags hit her food bowls.
 Her tail is up and curled and wags more than it ever has before.
 She only rarely cowers now when I go to pick her up.
 She makes huge strides every day.

-She is now officially up for adoption through SEPRA (and I will share her entire photo album in a separate post soon!), and has a very interested potential family.
+officially up for adoption through SEPRA (and I will share her entire photo album in a separate post soon!), and has a very interested potential family.
 They recently went through a little storm called "Hurricane Isaac" though so we are all on hold for a bit (hint: they live far from St. Louis)! ;) Whatever happens, this little girl is going to make someone very happy and I will only let her go to the most perfect home, because I'm so in love with her.
 She has taught me so much during her stay with us.

 Day 2